-Almost 50 years after his last appearance at the cinema, the famous inspector “Jules Maigret” returns in the guise of the incredible Gérard Depardieu.
+Almost 50 years following his last appearance at the cinema, the famous inspector “Jules Maigret” returns in the guise of the incredible Gérard Depardieu.
 Taken from the adaptation “Maigret and the Young Dead” written in 1954, the atmosphere and the investigation are very well recreated and effective.

 Following an anonymous call, the police go to a park in the heart of Paris because a dead woman has been discovered.
 Contacted to carry out this investigation, Superintendent Maigret quickly noticed that she looked a lot like a cabaret dancer in her attire.
-However, he has some suspicions about the profession of the deceased.
+However, he has some suspicions regarding the profession of the deceased.
 However, it remains anonymous as no identity papers and personal belongings were found at his side.
 Moreover, and despite the commissioner’s research, no one really seems to remember her.
 Subsequently and by chance, Maigret met a young woman in a café who strangely resembled the woman found in the park.
 Seeing her, other personal and painful memories resurface.
 Will he be able to detect the reasons for this despicable act and have the necessary perspective?
 Nothing is less sure…

 In 2021, the famous “Commissaire Maigret” created by Georges Simenon turned 90.
 If his character died voluntarily in 1972 and the writer in 1989, his adaptations never ceased and will probably never cease to be exposed and transposed.